 If you've been successful we'd love to get an update on how you've got on with your project.

 Recognition of the support for the project from Segelberg Trust should be noted in event publications and any public event supported by the donation .

 Apply for a grant

-Completed applications must be in the hands of the Segelberg Trust by midnight, December 31st each year.
+Completed applications must be submitted by e-mail to email@example.com, by midnight, December 1st each year.